top of page

 "Higher levels of intrinsic motivation cause people to do more and results in higher performance" Patterson

 In addition to enhancing what leaders expect, servant leadership unlocks the unexpected.
 Discretionary effort, also known as organizational citizenship behavior (OCB), is increased by servant leadership.
 For example, consider two employees walking down a hall.
 Both employees see a piece of paper on the floor.
-Only one employee stops to pick it up even though it is neither employee's responsibility.
+Only one employee stops to pick it up, even though it is neither employee's responsibility.
 Servant leadership enhances the workplace climate, increases discretionary effort (unexpected worthy behaviors), and improves business results.

 No organization looks to stay the same year after year.
 Innovation is required to remain relevant and succeed in a fast-paced digital marketplace.
 Studies reveal that a servant leadership style improves employee productivity and creativity.
 Employees are more likely to provide constructive criticism and engage in productive conflict without fear of exclusion or retaliation.
 It is in this environment that employees can be creative.